Stanford-NavLab/uwb_ros/catkin_ws/src/uwb_delay_calibration/README.md

 ## Setup

 **_NOTE:_** This procedure assumes you have 3 at least UWBs loaded with the proper firmware.
-See the uwb-firmware repository for instructions on building/flashing the UWB firmware as well as S1 switch configuration.
+See the [uwb-firmware](https://github.com/Stanford-NavLab/uwb-firmware) repository for instructions on building/flashing the UWB firmware as well as S1 switch configuration.

 ### Locate current calibration definitions

-Locate the `calibration` directory in the uwb-firmware repository.
+Locate the `calibration` directory in the [uwb-firmware](https://github.com/Stanford-NavLab/uwb-firmware) repository.
 Look for a file that matches the 4 digit address or the last four digits of the 16 digit address of each UWB.
 If none exist for the address, create a new one.

-The values in the calibration files correspond to the UWB firmware definitions found under `src/application/application_definitions.h`.
+The values in the calibration files correspond to the [uwb-firmware](https://github.com/Stanford-NavLab/uwb-firmware) definitions found under `src/application/application_definitions.h`.
 When building and flashing the firmware be sure to copy/paste all of the calibration settings from the calibration file.
 After final calibration, make sure any changes are saved to the calibration files and uploaded to the repository.

 ```
 //Antenna delay per S1 channel config